-Expats in Beijing often live in gated residential compounds, as these provide additional communal facilities such as international television channels, high security, professional property management, English-speaking services, gyms and swimming pools, depending on the community.
+Expats in Beijing often live in gated residential compounds, as these provide additional facilities such as gyms, swimming pools, high security and professional property management, depending on the community.

-There are several factors expats should consider when looking for housing in Beijing, including proximity to their children's school and places of work, individual lifestyle and housing budget.
+There are several factors expats should consider when looking for housing in Beijing, including proximity to their children's school and places of work, individual lifestyle and their budget.

 Chaoyang District serves as Beijing's diplomatic district, where most foreign embassies to China are located.
-With the concentration of international companies and international schools, Chaoyang District is one of the top choices for expats to live.
+With the high concentration of international schools and companies in this area, Chaoyang District is one of the top expat areas in Beijing.

 Five-star hotels, office skyscrapers and international shopping malls are concentrated in the city centre of Beijing.
 Expats can find a wide selection of serviced and non-serviced high-end apartments offering exciting city living.
-The city centre is an ideal choice for expats who prefer to live in walking distance or within a 10-minute drive to their offices.
+The city centre is an ideal choice for expats who prefer to live within walking distance or a 10-minute drive to their offices.

-Chaoyang Park is one of the best residential areas in Beijing, thanks to its large green areas and open spaces.
-High-quality properties have been developed with a 'park view' concept and it is a perfect setting for expat families who prefer living in the city but away from the office crowds.
+Chaoyang Park is one of the most attractive residential areas in Beijing, thanks to its large green areas and open spaces.
+High-quality properties have been developed with a 'park view' concept, and it is a perfect setting for expat families who prefer living in the city but away from the office crowds.
 Compounds to the east of Chaoyang Park are less expensive, yet more spacious – a high price tag is normally attached to this, so it's important to consider the cost of living.

-Sanlitun is one of Beijing’s most energetic and enjoyable neighbourhoods.
-With the famous Sanlitun 'Bar Street' providing the best pubs in Beijing, the Taikoo Li Sanlitun shopping complex, nightclubs and trendy restaurants, Sanlitun is an extremely popular hangout for young and single expats.
-Quite a few properties have been developed to meet the needs of young expat singles or couples who enjoy the colourful city life.
+One of Beijing’s most energetic and enjoyable neighbourhoods, Sanlitun boasts a 'Bar Street' that is home to the best pubs in Beijing, the Taikoo Li Sanlitun shopping complex, nightclubs and trendy restaurants.
+The area is especially popular among young and single expats.

 Lido and Wangjing